facebookresearch/fairseq/examples/simultaneous_translation/docs/server_api.md

     }
     ```

-The wav form of a segement speech utterence will be received in the format of list of numbers.
+The wav form for the segment of a speech utterance will be received in the format of list of numbers.
 The sample rate on the server is 16000Hz.
 By default, the length of list is 160, or 10 ms in time.
-There is optional ```segment_size``` parameter in the request, the unit is ms. A customized length of segment can be requested.
-However, the length of segment in time can only be the multiple of 10ms.
-It would be rounded if not.
-For example, if ```t_ms = 301``` is requested, the returned utterence will be 300ms long.
+There is an optional `segment_size` parameter in the request, the unit is ms. A customized length of segment can be requested.
+However, the length of a segment in time can only be the a multiple of 10ms.
+It will be rounded if not.
+For example, if `t_ms = 301` is requested, the returned segment will be 300ms long.

 Again, the request should be made every time the model decides to read a new segment of speech utterence.

 ---

-## Send a translated token to server
+## Send a translated token to the server
 * **Method:** : `PUT`

 *  **Endpoint** : *server_url*/hypo